Serider-Lounge/SRCDS-Discord-Redux/README.md

 ## Features
 - [x] Chat is relayed between Server and Discord in both ways.
   - [x] Steam avatars are also displayed.
-- [ ] RCON commands executable through a dedicated Discord channel.
+- [x] RCON commands executable through a dedicated Discord channel.
-- [ ] Server commands can be executed from a Discord channel (RCON).
 - [ ] Map Status.
   - [x] Can be called through commands.
     - [ ] Make them slash commands instead.